yoo2001818/linsql/DESIGN.md

 Most of the queries can be converted to JavaScript without any hassle.
 To gain maximum speed by not reading AST every time, we should compile each query into native Javascript.

+### Where column problem
+Sometimes column has to be processed before WHERE, in case like `SELECT a + 1 as a FROM ...
+WHERE a = 1`.
+This is not really a problem since mapping can be done easily, with retaining original row data (using symbol?).

 ### Join
 However, nested queries and joins are not the case, and we have to take care of